 We’re excited that you are considering getting baptized!
 In fact, we believe it to be one of the most important things that you can do in your lifetime.
 Baptism is essentially an outer declaration of an inner transformation–that is to say, it’s a public act which symbolizes how Jesus has, is, and will continue to change you from the inside out–so we’re thrilled to celebrate that with you!

-Join us at our next Baptism Celebration, at Kill Creek Park this summer, June 24!
+Join us at our next Baptism Celebration, Sunday, November 18 at 9, 11 or 5!
 Follow link below to sign up.

 Interested in Kids’ Baptism and Dedication Services?
 Read more below!

 You may have some questions about baptism–things like what it means, or maybe just what to expect at Heartland’s baptism.
 For details on the most frequently asked questions we receive on baptism, click the toggles below.
 If you need additional info, just contact our office at (913)341-5820.
 They’ll be able to help connect you with someone who can provide answers.

 Baptism is a public declaration of an inner transformation that God is bringing about within you.
 Just as you make a public vow as part of a wedding ceremony, in baptism, you are publicly declaring before your family and friends that you are vowing to follow Jesus with your entire life.
 (You can read about how Paul’s baptism made such a declaration in Acts 9:17-19)

 In being baptized, you are also identifying with the death and resurrection of Jesus.
 When you are lowered into the waters, symbolizing burial, you declare that you are no longer living for yourself.
 And when you are raised from the waters, symbolizing resurrection, you are declaring that your life is now alive for Jesus and his purposes.
 (To read more about this please see Colossians 2:12-14.)